 - Solving the puzzle of Fe homeostasis by integrating molecular, mathematical, and societal models , CURRENT OPINION IN PLANT BIOLOGY (2021)

-- BioVision Tracker: A semi-automated image analysis software for spatiotemporal gene expression tracking in Arabidopsis thaliana , PLANT CELL BIOLOGY (2020)
+- BioVision Tracker: A semi-automated image analysis software for spatiotemporal gene expression tracking in Arabidopsis thaliana , Methods in Cell Biology (2020)

 - Computational solutions for modeling and controlling plant response to abiotic stresses: a review with focus on iron deficiency , Current Opinion in Plant Biology (2020)